kubemod/kubemod/README.md

 ## Getting started

-Once KubeMod is deployed, you can create ModRules which monitor for specific resources and perform modifications on them.
+Once KubeMod is installed, you can deploy ModRules which monitor for specific resources and perform modifications on them.

 For example, here's a `ModRule` which enforces a `securityContext` and adds annotation `my-annotation` to any `Deployment` resource whose `app` label equals `nginx` and includes a container of any subversion of nginx `1.14`.